Shimin233/Python100days/Day3/Improve our game.md

 print('The End')
 ```
 Now the game will repeat infinitely many times until you guess `8`.
 Now another problem occurs: in the first turn, no matter your guess is correct or nor, it will ask you to `guess again`, then enters the two cycles telling `too large` or `too small`.
-(I guess we needs more advanced technique) To be fixed later...
+(I guess we needs more advanced technique) You can find this fixed later in _Exercise2_ in this file.

 _Exercise1: If we would like to allow only one extra trial, how to do that?_
-_See the end of this file for my solution._
+_See the end of this file for my solutions for all exercises._

 You may use `and` operator; input two booleans and it outputs one boolean.
 ```Python